tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

 |  201702 |  62192  |  233373     |  733           |
 |  201703 |  69931  |  259522     |  993           |

+There is a positive trend from February to March in all three metrics.
+February appears to be the weakest month in terms of site visits, which could be worth investigating for potential causes (e.g., seasonal trends, marketing activities, etc.,)

 **4.2: Bounce rate per traffic source in July 2017**
 - SQL code
 ~~~sql